ran-analytics/ran-analytics/README.md

 - 💞️ I’m looking to collaborate on collaborating with business stakeholders to uncover critical questions that drive their objectives
 - 📫 How to reach me - rananalytics.pro@gmail.com
 - 😄 Pronouns:  he/him; 彼; Il/lui
 - ⚡ Fun fact: **AI's Data Diet**:  To train some of the most powerful AI models, researchers feed them massive datasets containing billions of images or text samples.
-The amount of data an AI ingests during training can be truly staggering, sometimes exceeding the amount of information a human consumes in their entire lifetime!
+The amount of data an AI ingests during training can be truly staggering,  exceeding the amount of information a human consumes in their entire lifetime!

 <!---